 Stepping back for a bit, the thing that surprised me the most in Joshikuohei is that I felt something culturally close.
 Has Jiro Matsumoto really been in touch with Russian culture?..
 The though is terrifying.

 There’s a couple of details, but what really struck me was the panel that shows for a moment their whole (multi)universe – it looks like an immense starry vagina.
-The expressions of “being in a female reproductive organ”, “going in a female reproductive organ” or “to be covered by a female reproductive organ” (which sorta implies that it’s something big and hovering) are widely used in my language to describe the state of affairs that the world of Joshi Kouhei finds itself in, i.e. being utterly screwed (the line of thought seems to be universal, yes).
+The expressions “to be in a female reproductive organ”, “to go in a female reproductive organ” or “to be covered by a female reproductive organ” (which sorta implies that it’s something big and hovering) are widely used in my language to describe the state of affairs that the world of Joshi Kouhei finds itself in, i.e. being utterly screwed (the line of thought seems to be universal, yes).

 After all, here we deal with Japanese schoolgirls and giant robots, combined in one object (and it’s marvelous, it had to be done years ago, and it leads to stunning frames, like boarding a giant schoolgirl – no wonder Kojima was impressed with this manga!).
 We have a world operating on the logic of external irony.
 We see robot pilots, constantly shifting between their girl-robot selves and normal military men selves, slowly descending into madness, so you don’t always understand who is in charge.